Convergence of the Inexact Langevin Algorithm in KL Divergence with Application to Score-based Generative Models: Main results

 \subsection{Convergence of ILD and ILA}

 We first consider continuous time and compare ILD~\eqref{Eq:ILD} with the exact Langevin dynamics~\eqref{Eq:LD}.
 Recall that if the target distribution $\nu$ satisfies $\alpha$-LSI, then along the Langevin dynamics~\eqref{Eq:LD}, KL divergence is decreasing exponentially fast; see Appendix \ref{sec:review} for a brief review.
-When $s$ is an approximation of score function $s_{\nu}$ and it has a bounded MGF error, we show a similar convergence rate with an additional bias term induced by score estimation error. \begin{theorem}[Convergence of KL divergence for ILD] Assume $\nu$ is $\alpha$-LSI and score estimator $s$ has bounded MGF error (Assumption~\ref{bdd-mgf-assump}) with $r = \frac{1}{\alpha}$.
+When $s$ is an approximation of score function $s_{\nu}$ and it has a bounded MGF error, we show a similar convergence rate with an additional bias term induced by score estimation error. \begin{theorem}[Convergence of KL divergence for ILD] Assume $\nu$ is $\alpha$-LSI and score estimator $s$ has a bounded MGF error with $r = \frac{1}{\alpha}$ (Assumptions~\ref{assump:lsi} and~\ref{bdd-mgf-assump}).
 Then for $X_t \sim \rho_t$ along the ILD~\eqref{Eq:ILD} with score estimator $s$, we have

-\end{theorem} The proof of Theorem \ref{thm:conv-dynamic} is in Appendix \ref{sec:pf-conv-dynamic}.
+\end{theorem} The proof of Theorem \ref{thm:conv-dynamic} is in Appendix~\ref{sec:pf-conv-dynamic}.
 We note that the bound above is {stable, which means the right-hand side does not diverge as $t \to \infty$.
 This implies an estimate of the asymptotic bias of the ILD: $H_\nu(\nu_s) \le 2 \error_{\mgf}^2 / \alpha$, where $\nu_s$ is the limiting distribution of ILD with score estimator $s$.
-In discrete time, we also derive a convergence bound for ILA as follows. \begin{theorem}[Convergence of KL divergence for ILA] Assume $\nu$ is $\alpha$-LSI and $f=-\log \nu$ is $L$-smooth, and score estimator $s$ is $L_s$-Lipschitz and has bounded MGF error (Assumption~\ref{bdd-mgf-assump}) with $r = \frac{9}{\alpha}$.
-If $\,0 < h < \min(\frac{\alpha}{12 L_s L}, \frac{1}{2\alpha})$, then after $k$ iterations of ILA~\eqref{Eq:ILA},
+In discrete time, we also derive a convergence bound for ILA as follows.